AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

  ![](./images/ap_webpage4.png)

 You have to input username/password for Onvif IPCamera  to login.
 To simplify operating scenarios, all IPCameras’ account recommend be identical.
-Then, click IPC link to preview start at web
+Then, click camera link to start preview at web

  ![](./images/ap_webpage5.png)